Hong Kong Experience the best of the city

-There’s no doubt Hong Kong is one of Asia’s top destinations to visit.
-With deeply rooted Chinese traditions fused with influences from former British rule, Hong Kong is vibrant, bustling and cosmopolitan.
-So much so, that it is well-known as the place where “East meets West.”
-From the chaotic streets of Kowloon to the luxurious hotels and financial hub of Hong Kong Central, Hong Kong is one destination that you simply shouldn’t skip.
+There’s no doubt that Hong Kong is one of Asia’s top destinations to visit – this city is vibrant, bustling and cosmopolitan.
+On top of that, Hong Kong is a place where deeply rooted Chinese traditions are fused with influences from former British rule.
+So much so, that the city is well-known as the place where “East meets West” – making a Hong Kong experience undoubtedly bucket-list worthy.

 Although Hong Kong is usually considered to be much more expensive than other Asian destinations, like Taiwan or Japan, the city remains a mecca for shopaholics, culture vultures, foodies and even outdoor enthusiasts.
 Best of all, Hong Kong is so compact and easy to navigate that you would have no problem doing all of our favorite things in just 4 days.

-For an unmissable Hong Kong experience, check out our top 10 things to do in the city, below.
+For a unmissable Hong Kong experience, check out our top 10 things to do in the city, below.
+From the chaotic streets of Kowloon to the luxurious hotels and financial hub of Hong Kong Central, Hong Kong is one destination that you simply shouldn’t skip.

-The 10 best experiences to have in Hong Kong
+The 10 best Hong Kong experiences to have

 1. Take the tram to Victoria Peak

-Victoria Peak is most probably Hong Kong’s most iconic spot for a breathtaking bird’s-eye view of the city’s beautiful skyscraper-studded skyline.
-For the ultimate 360-degree panoramic view of the cityscape, don’t forget to purchase a Sky Terrace 428 ticket when you enter the Garden Road Peak Tram Lower Terminus.
+Victoria Peak is undoubtedly one of Hong Kong’s most iconic spots.
+Especially, if you consider the breathtaking bird’s-eye view of the city’s beautiful skyscraper-studded skyline on offer here.
+To get a 360-degree panoramic view of the cityscape, don’t forget to buy a Sky Terrace 428 ticket when you enter the Garden Road Peak Tram Lower Terminus.

 I highly recommend getting a fast pass, allowing you to cut the long tram queues.
 It’s totally worth the few extra dollars and let’s be honest, who likes queuing anyway?